airbytehq/airbyte/docs/tutorials/locating-files-local-destination.md

 ## Notes

-1. Local JSON and Local CSV files do not persist between docker restarts.
-This means once you turn off your docker image, your data is lost.
-This is consistent with the `tmp` nature of the folder
+1. Local JSON and Local CSV files do not persist between Docker restarts.
+This means that once you turn off your Docker image, your data is lost.
+This is consistent with the `tmp` nature of the folder.
 2. In the root folder of your docker files, it might generate tmp and var folders that only have empty folders inside.